 I bought a beautiful dress—then I found out I was pregnant.
 The dress was a bit tight to begin with, but I convinced myself I could squeeze into it with a little work.
 Of course it didn't fit post-baby, but still, I kept the dress in my closet, unwilling to cut my losses with an item I'd never worn, for nearly four years.

 I would look at it longingly, the price tag still attached, and brush past it when cleaning out my closet.
 Why couldn’t I just get rid of it?
 It's not an uncommon phenomenon—I'll eat a sandwich I don't really like because I paid for it, or reluctantly keep up with friends who shouldn't still be a part of my life.
-Even when I recognize that something isn’t serving my life anymore, it is often hard to let go. _[_Editor’s Note: Acceptance is hard.
-That’s why we have 10 sessions dedicated to it.]
+Even when I recognize that something isn’t serving my life anymore, it is often hard to let go.
 The problem extends far beyond closet clutter and the occasional toxic relationship and shows me a side of myself that I don’t like to examine.
 When I make a bad decision, I’d rather double down than admit I was wrong.
 I find it hard to cut my losses because it’s an admittance of failure.
 It is much easier to tiptoe around a mistake than to actually clean it up.

 Courtney Carver, creator of Project 333 and a simple living advocate says we often hold onto things because of a default mode.
 If we spend time, money, or attention on something we often feel attached; still, keeping items we neither use nor need won’t increase our happiness.
 “Holding onto something because you paid for it once will only ensure that you keep paying,” says Carver.
 “You'll keep paying with money, time, and attention to take care of it.
 You pay with your heart by holding onto the past, by punishing yourself for old habits.
 You pay with guilt, anger, and indecision.
 Paying once is enough.”
 Will the pain and fear of letting go subside after we dump the stuff we’ve spent so long hoarding?
 The simple answer is yes.
 Emotional attachment doesn’t necessarily extend beyond the feelings of letting go, and by taking steps toward moving on there may be a feeling of freedom on the other side.
 According to Carver, what may start as a little extra space on a bookshelf can spark larger spaces for inner change as well.